Best (& Worst) States to Buy Investment Property in 2025

 Hawaii’s cost of living is the highest in the nation, with a median household income that can’t keep up.
 There also aren’t many job opportunities on the islands, and access is limited.

 Louisiana ranks dead last in job growth in the entire country.
 The state also scores low in healthcare and education.
-It takes the top spot for both crime and poverty, beating out other states by a considerable margin.
+It takes the top spot for crime and poverty, beating out other states considerably.

 How We Ranked the Best & Worst States to Buy Investment Property

-It was also important to look into factors that speak to an investor’s bottom line.
-Things like property taxes, housing rates, and cost of rent all affect how much a renter can generate each month.
-We made sure these numbers look to increase year after year for long-term sustainable income.
+Things like property taxes, housing rates, and the cost of rent all affect how much a renter can earn each month.
+We made sure these numbers looked to increase year after year for long-term sustainable income.

 Bottom Line on the Best States for Buy Investment Property